 Notice that at each layer a message was added, and that message was representative of what the error meant at that layer.
 No errors or messages were obfuscated or eliminated.
 Having this level of transparency is essential to reducing the maintenance cost of triaging failures.

 I hope this answer was not too vague.
 If you did find it so, my apologies, but you’re in luck.
-My talk at the Spring 2019 STPCon is about creating an automation stack.
-You can find the details here and you can contact me for a discount code!
-You can also check out a bit of an audio preview at that link.
-If you’re in the Dallas area, I’m giving a “dress rehearsal” of this talk at the March 28, 2019 Ministry of Testing Dallas Meetup.
+My talk at the Fall 2019 STPCon is about creating an automation stack.; note, this is an updated version of the Spring 2019 talk…you spoke and I listened!
+You can find the deets here.

 Like this?
 Catch me at an upcoming event!